Data Centers in Vesoul

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Vesoul are positioned to support local and regional manufacturing, logistics, and public sector operations in the Bourgogne-Franche-Comté region.
-Proximity enables low-latency connectivity for these core industries.
+Proximity To Key Business Districts: Data centers in Vesoul are positioned to serve local industrial, manufacturing, and public sector organizations within the Haute-Saône department.
+Proximity enables low-latency access for local end-users and applications.

 Natural Disaster Risk

-Vesoul has a low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10 as of September 2025.
-This score reflects high resilience and low exposure to significant catastrophic events.
+Vesoul has a very low natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This makes it an excellent choice for resilient infrastructure and disaster recovery sites.

-The primary natural hazards for the region are primarily weather-related and include:
+The most significant potential hazards for the broader region are primarily weather-related, though their scores indicate a low probability and impact.
+Key risks include: